Gharib84/Gharib84/README.md

 <div style="margin-top: 20px; margin-bottom: 20px;">

 ##
-- 🔭 I’m currently working on Travel progeressive Web Application
+- 🔭 I’m currently working on Travel Progressive Web Application
 - 🌱 I’m currently learning Mathematics and AI Concept
 - 👯 I’m looking to collaborate on Opensource Projects
 - 🤔 I’m looking for help with getting a job in Poland as a software developer